 Let $f\:(\prtA,\prtV,\prV)\rarrow(\sectA,\sectV,\secV)$ be an arbitrary morphism in $R\rings_\wnlq^\sg$.
 Denote by $\prV'\subset\prtV$ the full preimage of the left $R$\+submodule $\secV\subset\sectV$ under the $R$\+$R$\+bimodule morphism $F_1f\:\prtV\rarrow\sectV$.
 Then one has $\prtV=R\oplus\prV'$; so $\prV'\subset\prtV$ is another choice of a submodule of strict generators in $\prtA$, alternative to $\prV\subset\prtV$.
 Any morphism $f\:(\prtA,\prtV,\prV)\rarrow(\sectA,\sectV,\secV)$ in $R\rings_\wnlq^\sg$ decomposes uniquely into a change-of-strict-generators isomorphism $(\prtA,\prtV,\prV)\rarrow(\prtA,\prtV,\prV')$ followed by a strict morphism $(\prtA,\prtV,\prV')\rarrow(\sectA,\sectV,\secV)$.

-The construction of Proposition~\ref{strict-generators-connection-change} assigns a change-of-connection isomorphism in $R\rings_{\cdg,\rq}$ to every change-of-strict-generators isomorphism in $R\rings_\wnlq^\sm$.
-Decomposing any morphism in $R\rings_{\cdg,\rq}$ into a change-of-strict-generators-isomorphism followed by a strict morphism, one extends the functor~\eqref{strict-morphisms-duality-functor} to a contravariant functor~\eqref{strict-generators-chosen-duality-functor}.
+The construction of Proposition~\ref{strict-generators-connection-change} assigns a change-of-connection isomorphism in $R\rings_{\cdg,\rq}$ to every change-of-strict-generators isomorphism in $R\rings_\wnlq^\sg$.
+Decomposing any morphism in $R\rings_\wnlq^\sg$ into a change-of-strict-generators isomorphism followed by a strict morphism, one extends the functor~\eqref{strict-morphisms-duality-functor} to a contravariant functor~\eqref{strict-generators-chosen-duality-functor}.
 We omit further details, which are straightforward.

 We still have to show that the functor~\eqref{strict-generators-chosen-duality-functor} is fully faithful.
-It is clear from the construction of Proposition~\ref{strict-generators-connection-change} that this functor functor restricts to a fully faithful functor from the subcategory of change-of-strict-generators isomorphisms in $R\rings_\wnlq^\sm$ to the subcategory of change-of-connection isomorphisms in $R\rings_{\cdg,\rq}$.
+It is clear from the construction of Proposition~\ref{strict-generators-connection-change} that this functor functor restricts to a fully faithful functor from the subcategory of change-of-strict-generators isomorphisms in $R\rings_\wnlq^\sg$ to the subcategory of change-of-connection isomorphisms in $R\rings_{\cdg,\rq}$.
 Since the functor~\eqref{strict-morphisms-duality-functor} is fully faithful as well, it follows that so is the functor~\eqref{strict-generators-chosen-duality-functor}.

 In order to construct the desired fully faithful functor~\eqref{nonhomogeneous-duality-functor}, it remains to choose any quasi-inverse functor to the category equivalence $R\rings_\wnlq^\sg\rarrow R\rings_\wnlq$ and compose it with the fully faithful functor~\eqref{strict-generators-chosen-duality-functor}. \end{proof}